shulai/qonda/docs/guide.rst

 object, if no formatter is provided the adapter will use unicode() to get a proper value.

+As a special case, and empty string in the attribute list can be used to refer to the model itself.

 Adapters support composition too.
 So, you could also do the following and the adapter will do the right thing::